The-Marcy-Lab-School-Assignments/full-stack-project-remix-evu725/README.md

-# Daily Memory App — Full-Stack Case Study
+# Expense Tracker App

-A full-stack time daily memory app built with React, Express, and Postgres.
+A full-stack expense tracker app built with React, Express, and Postgres.
 Demonstrates session-based authentication, session rehydration, auth-dependent data fetching, and conditional rendering — the same patterns students use in their full-stack projects.

 ## User Stories
 **Auth**